Isty001/collection/README.md

 return the `List` pointer they received.
 Of course when passing a `List *` to a method, it does not matter on which instance it's stored on.

+Functions ending with `_f` will free the argument they got, except the first 'self' `List` argument.

 GCC allows the following cool macro, (found [here](http://stackoverflow.com/questions/10405436/anonymous-functions-using-gcc-statement-expressions)) that makes possible to simulate anonymous functions, as you can see in the examples